Sponsored by: A Vibrant Reform Jewish Synagogue In Bergen County.

 Pesach (Passover)

-Pesach is traditionally a family observance at Temple Avodat Shalom.
-We observe Yizkor on the seventh day evening and morning service.
+Pesach is traditionally a family observance at Temple Avodat Shalom for first and second night Seder.
+We observe a special passover study & Matzah Brei on the first day and Pesach Yizkor on the seventh day.

 Yom HaShoah, Yom HaZikaron & Yom HaAtzmaut

-We commemorate these special holidays, in which we remember our loved ones and other members of clal Israel lost in the Holocaust or in defense of the State of Israel as well as celebrate Israel’s Independence Day, throughout our synagogue and Religious School.
+We commemorate these special holidays , in which we remember our loved ones and other members of klal Israel lost in the Holocaust or in defense of the State of Israel.
+We celebrate Israel’s Independence Day throughout our synagogue and Religious School with festival programming and an Israel Fair.

 Counting of the Omer and Lag B’Omer

 We begin counting the omer (counting the 49 nights between Pesach and Shavuot) on the second night of Pesach and continue throughout.
-We traditionally celebrate Lag B’Omer (the 33rd day) with an end of school year picnic.
+We traditionally celebrate Lag B’Omer (the 33rd day) with a special outdoor program that includes our congregation and religious school.

 Shavuot

-We commemorate the revelation at Sinai and the giving of the Torah by celebrating the confirmation of our teens who have completed their post-b’nai mitvah study.
-We also have a Yizkor service.
+We commemorate the revelation at Sinai and the giving of the Torah with a special dessert and study evening and Yizkor the following morning.

 Tishah B'Av